-[13] Although the Gemara (Eruvin 41a; also in Midrash Tanchuma, Bereishis 2) concludes "Halacha - Mesaneh U'Mashlim," even so, there are many Rishonim [most notably Tosafos (ad loc.
-41b s.v. v'hilchasa), the Rashba, and Ritva (ad loc.)] who understand this dictum to mean that one may conclude his Erev Shabbos fast at Tzeis HaKochavim, even though it means he will enter Shabbos famished (a situation that is normally disfavored), and not that one must conclude his fast on Friday night at Tzeis HaKochavim.
+[13]Although the Gemara (Eruvin 41a; also in Midrash Tanchuma, Bereishis 2) concludes "Halacha - Mesaneh U'Mashlim," even so, there are many Rishonim, most notably Tosafos (ad loc.
+41b s.v. v'hilchasa), as well as the Rashba, and Ritva (ad loc.), who cite a story about Rabbeinu Yitzchak, one of the Baalei Tosafos, who ate an egg on an Erev Shabbos Asarah B'Teves, who understand this dictum to mean that one may conclude his Erev Shabbos fast at Tzeis HaKochavim, and not that one must conclude his fast on Friday night at Tzeis HaKochavim.
 An additional shittah is that of the Raavad (Sefer HaEshkol, vol. 2, pg.
-18; cited by the Beis Yosef, O.C.
+18; cited by the Rashba ibid. and Beis Yosef, O.C.
 550:3), who maintains that "mashlim" in this instance is referring to completing the fast by Shkiya, as otherwise it will infringe upon Tosefes Shabbos.
 A further complication is that this also may depend on whether one is fasting for personal reasons (Taanis Yachid) or an obligatory public fast (Taanis Tzibbur).
 The Rema (O.C.
 249:4) concludes that for a Taanis Yachid one may rely upon the lenient opinions and end his fast after he accepted Shabbos, prior to Tzeis HaKochavim (especially if he made such a stipulation before commencing his fast), yet for a Taanis Tzibbur, he rules that we follow the Rishonim who mandate strict interpretation of the Gemara, and we must fast until actual nightfall on Friday night.
 It is debatable whether the Shulchan Aruch is actually fully agreeing with this approach or not.
 See explanation of the Mishnah Berurah (ad loc.
 21 and Biur Halacha s.v. v'im) at length.
 This has since become normative halacha.
 See next footnote.

 [14]See Shulchan Aruch and Rema (O.C.
 249:4), based on the Rosh (Taanis Ch.
 2:4) and Maharil (Shu"t 33); Magen Avraham (ad loc.
 8), Bach (ad loc. end 6), Ba'er Heitiv (ad loc.
 7), Elyah Rabba (ad loc.
 10), Korban Nesanel (Taanis, end Ch.
 2:60), Shulchan Aruch HaRav (ad loc.

-- 12), Kitzur Shulchan Aruch (121:6), Ben Ish Chai (Year - 2, Parashas Lech Lecha 23), Aruch Hashulchan (ad loc.
+12), Kitzur Shulchan Aruch (121:6), Ben Ish Chai (Year 2, Parashas Lech Lecha 23), Aruch Hashulchan (ad loc.
 10), Mishnah Berurah (ad loc.
 21 and Biur Halacha s.v. v'im), Kaf Hachaim (ad loc.
 29 and 31), Shu"t Yabea Omer (vol. 6, O.C.
-31), Shu"t Yechaveh Daas (vol.

-1:80), Netei Gavriel (Hilchos Chanuka, Shu"t 14), Yalkut Yosef (Kitzur Shulchan Aruch, O.C.
+31), Shu"t Yechaveh Daas (vol. 1:80), Netei Gavriel (Hilchos Chanuka, Shu"t 14), Yalkut Yosef (Kitzur Shulchan Aruch, O.C.
 249:7 and 559:25), and Rav Mordechai Eliyahu's Darchei Halacha glosses to the Kitzur Shulchan Aruch (121:5).
-The Netei Gavriel adds that B'shaas Hadchak and l'tzorech gadol one may be mekabel Shabbos early and rely on the lenient opinions, as long it is after nightfall according to several opinions (meaning, an earlier Zman of Tzeis HaKochavim than the faster would usually observe).
+The Netei Gavriel adds that B'shaas Hadchak and I'tzorech gadol one may be mekabel Shabbos early and rely on the lenient opinions, as long it is after nightfall according to several opinions (meaning, an earlier Zman of Tzeis HaKochavim than the faster would usually observe).